microtrain/bootcamp/14-Angular/02-NgApod.md

 ng new ng-apod
 ```

-You will be asked two questions:
+You will be asked three questions:
+* Do you want to enforce stricter type checking and stricter bundle budgets in the workspace?
+This setting helps improve maintainability and catch bugs ahead of time.
+For more information, see https://angular.io/strict (Y/n) *Type the letter __n__ and press enter*
 * Would you like to add Angular routing? (y/N) *Type the letter __y__ and press enter*
 * Which stylesheet format would you like to use? *Depending on your options choose __Sass__ or __Scss__*